uio-cels/Repeats/Repeats.md

 #Repeats
---

 In short the pipeline does the following:

 * LTRharvest are run for collection of LTR retrotransposons and TRIMs
 * LTRdigest refines the output of LTRharvest by looking for primer binding sites and retrotransposon specific enzymes.
+FASTA sequences are extracted from the GFF file produced.
 * Repeats are also collected using RepeatModeler.
 * More divergent LTR retrotransposons and DNA transposons are collected using TransposonPSI.
 FASTA sequences are extracted from the GFF and classified according to protein homology.
 * All sequences are clustered using USEARCH.